You know the drill. "A love so strong it conquered time!"(and took no prisoners!)

 One possible interpretation of the Link and Zelda relationship through the Zelda series.
 In Skyward Sword we learned Zelda is the incarnation of the goddess Hylia and Link is her "chosen one" However depending on the writer the relationship between the two may have hints of Love (Skyward Sword or Adventure of Link) or just be good friends (Ocarina of Times, Twilight Princess).

-Deconstructed by Kinzo in Umineko: When They Cry; his delusion that his and Beatrice Castiglioni's love is forever even after her Death by Childbirth caused him to attempt to carry on that love with their daughter, who couldn't understand or return her father's feelings.
-It's all but outright stated that Kinzo essentially raped her after deluding himself into thinking she was her mother's reincarnation.
+Deconstructed in Umineko: When They Cry; Kinzo's delusion that his and Beatrice Castiglioni's love is forever even after her Death by Childbirth caused him to attempt to carry on that love with their daughter, who couldn't understand or return her father's feelings, and raise her by telling her she had the soul of a witch.
+It's all but outright stated that Kinzo raped her after deluding himself into thinking she was her mother's reincarnation.
+Beatrice III happened as a result.

 Magically done, one sided and not played for romance in Tsukihime.
 Whenever Roa reincarnates, he lures Arcueid to him.
 He thinks he hates her, but actually loves her.
 Arcueid actually falls in love with a third party, who stops the whole reincarnation thing and making this Reincarnation Stalker with a Crush.